1

 How much do NASA programmers make?

-NASA programmers, typically software engineers or computer scientists working for the agency, earn salaries comparable to federal government pay scales.
+NASA programmers, typically software engineers or computer scientists working for NASA, earn salaries comparable to federal government pay scales.
 As of 2023, their annual salaries generally range from approximately $70,000 to over $130,000, depending on experience, education, and grade level within the federal pay system.
 Advanced skills in programming languages, systems, and security can influence compensation.

-What do NASA programmers do?
+What do programmers do at NASA?

 What are NASA Programmers?